codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/1typecheck-data/README.md

 1. On the first line of **app.component.ts**, change the import statement to use double-quotes " instead of single-quotes '

-    ```javascript
+    ```typescript
     import { Component } from "@angular/core";
     ```

 1. You should see a message from tslint that the double-quotes " should be single-quotes '.
-This rule comes from Google's Style Guide and historically was a 'nice to have' because everyone used to put lots of HTML strings inside of JS; this meant you could double-quoted HTML attributes inside a string without escaping the quotes.
-Since the days of concatenating HTML strings are mostly behind us and many of us prefer to use double-quotes, let's change this rule.
+This rule comes from Google's Style Guide and historically was a 'nice to have' because everyone used to put lots of HTML strings inside of JS; this meant you could have double-quoted HTML attributes inside a string without escaping the quotes.
+Since the days of concatenating HTML strings are mostly behind us and since many of us prefer to use double-quotes, let's change this rule.

 1. You'll make this change in tslint.json, but you may have noticed that there's two different tslint.json files in our project.
 With Angular you can have multiple projects and you may want slightly different TS lint settings for those projects.
-Since we will only have one project in this repo, delete the /src/tslint.json file.
+Since we will only have one project in this repo, delete the **/src/tslint.json** file.

-1. Open /tslinr.json and change the rule below
+1. Open **/tslinr.json** and change the rule below

     from
     ```json